microsoft/aksworkshop/_entries/02-05 challenge2-4.md

 You want to enable connecting to the frontend website over SSL/TLS.
 In this task, you'll use [Let's Encrypt](https://letsencrypt.org/) free service to generate valid SSL certificates for your domains, and you'll integrate the certificate issuance workflow into Kubernetes.

+> **Important** After you finish this task for the `frontend`, you may receive some browser warnings about "mixed content" or the orders might not load at all because the calls happen via JavaScript vecause the `captureorder` service is deployed over HTTP.
+Use the same concepts to create an ingress for `captureorder` service and use SSL/TLS to secure it.

 ### Tasks

 #### Install `cert-manager`